magentaqin/hello-algo/en/docs/chapter_computational_complexity/iteration_and_recursion.md

 [file]{recursion}-[class]{}-[func]{tail_recur}
 ```

 The execution process of tail recursion is shown in the figure below.
-Comparing regular recursion and tail recursion, the point of the summation operation is different.
+Compared to regular recursion, the key difference lies in when the summation operation occurs.

 - **Regular recursion**: The summation operation occurs during the "returning" phase, requiring another summation after each layer returns.
-- **Tail recursion**: The summation operation occurs during the "calling" phase, and the "returning" phase only involves returning through each layer.
+- **Tail recursion**: The summation operation occurs during the "calling" phase, and the "returning" phase simply passes the result back without any additional computation.

 ![Tail recursion process](iteration_and_recursion.assets/tail_recursion_sum.png)